JawwadAhmadDev/hardhat/hardhat3/readme.md

 7. create a repository named 'test' in which we will test the contract.
 For sample two tests are added.
 8. npm install --save-dev @nomicfoundation/hardhat-toolbox (to install hardhat-toolbox.
 This is mendatory to deploy contract in the hardhat context).
 9. require("@nomicfoundation/hardhat-toolbox"); (add this line to hardhat.config.js file)
+10. create a secrete.json file.
+In which we stored our private data like mnemonic and API key.
+Description is as follows:
+    a.
+Mnemonic Phrase: This is the phrase that we were shown at the time of creation of metamask.
+This will be used to connect hardhat to our metamask accounts.
+    b.
+API Key: This will be used to verify the contract deployed on bscscan.

 ## Description of the project